 27.9.2.2 General operation with non-SRG OBSS PD level

-The received signal strength level measured, which is measured from the L-STF, L-LTF or L-SIG of the PPDU and which is used to determine PHY-CCA.indication, is below the non-SRG OBSS PD level.
+The received signal strength level reported in the RXVECTOR parameter RSSI_LEGACY in the PHY-RXSTART.indication primitive, is below the non-SRG OBSS PD level.
 The non-SRG OBSS PD level is defined in 27.9.2.4 (Adjustment of OBSS PD and transmit power).
 If the STA has dot11HESRPOptionImplemented set to true, it also follows the rules defined in 27.9.4 (Interaction of OBSS PD and SRP-based spatial reuse) to determine non-SRG OBSS PD level. (#15706)

 The PPDU is not one of the following: